juliuspleunes4/TODO50/TODO50/README.md

 The design is kept clean, with clear buttons and an easy-to-navigate interface.
 Using Firebase for storing data ensures that the user experience is smooth, even when switching between different devices.

-You can view the code on GitHub via this link: <GITHUB LINK>
+You can view the code on GitHub via this link: https://github.com/juliuspleunes4/TODO50/tree/main